ScottDoz/orbital-environment-analysis/README.md

 TLE data and output interactive web-based visualizations (html files) are saved to ~/satellite_data.

-Create this file on first use.
+Create this directory on first use.